-90% of all staff trained annually in our Code of Conduct
+• 90% of all staff trained annually in our Code of Conduct PERFORMANCE:

 • 98% of all staff trained

 Responsible sourcing

+TARGET:

 - 98% of supply chain spend endorsed by Permobil Supplier Code of Conduct

 - 100% of high-risk suppliers screened

-- 20% of mediumrisk suppliers screened
+- · 20% of mediumrisk suppliers screened

+PERFORMANCE:
-- 100%.
-87% directly signed the Supplier Code of Conduct. remainder indirectly via our T&Cs

-- 85% of high-risk suppliers screened

-- 20% of medium-risk suppliers screened
+- · 100%.
+87% directly signed the Supplier Code of Conduct. remainder indirectly via our T&Cs - 85% of high-risk suppliers screened - 20% of medium-risk suppliers screened 18 Sustainability Report 2022 Sustainability Report 2022 19

-Users' quality of life

-At Permobil, our purpose is innovating for individuals.
+Users' quality of life At Permobil, our purpose is innovating for individuals.
 Core to that purpose is continuously improving our products and services to make life better for users.

-Define KPI for Quality of Life

-Validated converters of MoBQoL-7D to address cultural factors impact.

-At Permobil, we are seeking to identify the impact of our wheelchairs and other solutions on the quality of life of the people who use them.
+TARGET Define KPI for Quality of Life PERFORMANCE Validated converters of MoBQoL-7D to address cultural factors impact.
+Our approach At Permobil, we are seeking to identify the impact of our wheelchairs and other solutions on the quality of life of the people who use them.
 In understanding the impact on people's quality of life (QoL), we want to ensure the continuous improvement of our existing solutions, and to enable the development of new products and services that better meet users' needs.
 We have been exploring a number of methodologies for measuring people's quality of life.
 Generally used QoL outcome measures include mobility from an ablebodied perspective, ranging between bed-bound and walking, so not suitable for our requirements.
 Since 2021, Permobil has collaborated with the University of Bangor in Wales with the Mobility-related Quality of Life 7D (MobQoL-7D).

-The definition of QoL varies between countries because of cultural factors, among other things, so only using the UK definition therefore limits our ability to set a KPI for QoL and track progress.
+What we did in 2022 The definition of QoL varies between countries because of cultural factors, among other things, so only using the UK definition therefore limits our ability to set a KPI for QoL and track progress.
 To address this, MobQoL-7D and the converter to QALY (a well-established QoL measure) for the UK have been validated by the team in Bangor.
 We assisted in translating the survey into seven languages beyond English to allow for further validation in other countries and broadening the range of survey participants.

-We will work with more local partners to validate MobQoL-7D QALY, starting with Netherlands.
+Our plans for 2023 We will work with more local partners to validate MobQoL-7D QALY, starting with Netherlands.
 Once validated we will conduct local surveys to continue to deepen our understanding of the impact of our products on the people who use them.

-Product and service quality and safety

-· Zero customer warranty claims after one month

-2022: 0.94% across all product lines tracked (2021: 1.17%; 2020: 1.67%)

-At Permobil, we are passionate about delivering for the people who use our wheelchairs and other products.
+Product and service quality and safety TARGET · Zero customer warranty claims after one month PERFORMANCE 2022: 0.94% across all product lines tracked (2021: 1.17%; 2020: 1.67%) Our approach At Permobil, we are passionate about delivering for the people who use our wheelchairs and other products.
 That means ensuring that everyone is happy when they receive their product.
 And that is why we have set an ambitious target of zero customer claims within the first 30 days after delivery.
 To drive down claims as quickly as possible, we are working to collect users' feedback and analyze it consistently - so that we can learn from the issues and put them right.

-As a global company operating in 18 markets, we have always tailored our customer support processes to the needs of each market.
+What we did in 2022 As a global company operating in 18 markets, we have always tailored our customer support processes to the needs of each market.
 During 2021, we worked to deploy consistent systems and processes for capturing and learning from customer claims.